Phi Nhung

 Phạm Phi Nhung (10 April 1970 – 28 September 2021) was a Vietnamese-American singer, actress and humanitarian.

 She specialised in Dan Ca and Tru Tinh music.
-She sang for Paris By Night and Van Son and also acted in their plays and Tinh production.
+She sang for Paris By Night and Vân Sơn and also acted in their plays and Tinh production.
 She also recorded music for Lang Van.
 She performed several duets with singer Mạnh Quỳnh during her career.
 She spent most of her time in Vietnam helping the poor and orphans.